 Demand for residential property 'outstripping supply'

 A Lancashire expert is reporting that the area is seeing demand for property outstripping supply, with sellers forced to turn to rental accommodation or to live with family before securing their own home.

 However, the same report indicates that demand is outstripping supply – 450 buyers are registering with estate agents compared to 44 properties available at each branch.
 Buyers are thought to be keen to take advantage of low mortgage rates while they are still available.

 However, Sarah reports that the same sellers are then struggling to buy properties themselves.

+“However, with the speed of sales taking place, it is clear that many people are splitting their sales and purchases, and moving into rented accommodation or with family for a short period of time.
 “This has the potential to both help and hinder the property market.
 The rental market will clearly benefit, as will storage providers, but while demand outstrips supply in such a big way, the market will struggle to fully recover.”